isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

    feature when running in this mode.

 -  ``dictionary`` (default set by configure at build time) - is the attribute and value dictionary.
 Note that it is a critical parameter.
+You may find dictionary examples in the FreeRADIUS repository under the etc directory.

 -  ``extract-duid`` (default true) - extracts the embedded duid from an RFC 4361-compliant DHCPv4 client-id.
 Implied by client-id-printable.